U(1) Fields from Qubits: an Approach via D-theory Algebra: Spectral Matching of D-theory Truncation

-This quantum rotor has an interesting feature.
-By expanding the $\cos\theta$ term by $\theta$, we can decompose the Hamiltonian into the quantum harmonic oscillator (QHO) part $H_0 = p^2/2 + h \theta^2/2$ with the momentum $p = -i\dd_\theta$ and the perturbation term $H_1 = h(- \theta^4/4! + \theta^6/6! - \theta^8/8! + \cdots)$ which is the higher-order terms of the cosine.
-In the large $h$ region, the low spectra tend to condensate around $\theta = 0$, which makes the perturbation $H_1$ and the periodic boundary conditions of $\theta$ trivial, so they should illustrate the even-spaced spectra as well as the well-known QHO spectra with $E_n = \sqrt{h}(n + 1/2)$ for $n = 0, 1, 2, ...$.
-To see the two truncations can reproduce this QHO-like behavior with large $h$, we compare the spectra of the Hamiltonians with the truncations with the spectra of the QHO (Fig.~\ref{fig:flux-clock-qho}).
-These QHO solutions correspond to the topologically trivial trajectories with zero winding (i.e. the topological charge $q= \int_{-\infty}^\infty dt \; (d\phi/d t) =0$) along the time evolution, whereas the topologically non-trivial ($q\neq 0$) trajectories start to be non-negligible in the small $h$ region once we take the path integral for quantization~\cite{Smilga:2001ck}.
-Since we need to simulate the behavior with large $h$, we use larger truncations of $L=10$, $N=21$, and $M=20$.
-As seen in the figure, the flux truncated Hamiltonian and the clock model well reproduce the QHO spectra in the large $h$ regions until they start to gain the non-negligible errors due to the truncations.
-However, the spectra computed with the spin truncation are completely off from the QHO spectra, which can be expected given that the dominating potential term $2 - \hat U - \hat U^\dagger = 2 - \hat L_x$ in the large $h$ region has the even spaced eigenvalues of $2 - 2m/\sqrt{(M/2)(M/2+1)}$ with $m = -M/2, -M/2+1, ..., M/2-1, M/2$ which grow linearly with $h$.
+It is also worth noting that the quantum rotor can be locally approximated as the quantum harmonic oscillator (QHO) around $\theta = 0$.
+By expanding the $\cos\theta$ term by $\theta$, we can decompose the Hamiltonian to the non-perturbed QHO part $H_0 = p^2/2 + h \theta^2/2$ with the momentum $p = -i\dd_\theta$ and the perturbation term $H_1 = h(- \theta^4/4! + \theta^6/6! - \theta^8/8! + \cdots)$ which is the higher-order terms of the cosine.
+In the large $h$ region, the low spectra tend to condensate around $\theta = 0$, which makes the perturbation $H_1$ and the periodic boundary conditions of $\theta$ trivial, so they should exhibit the even-spaced spectra as well as the well-known QHO spectra with $E_n = \sqrt{h}(n + 1/2)$ for $n = 0, 1, 2, ...$.
+To see if the two truncations can reproduce this QHO-like behavior with large $h$, we compare the spectra of the Hamiltonians with the truncations with the spectra of the QHO (Fig.~\ref{fig:flux-clock-qho}).
+These QHO solutions correspond to the topologically trivial trajectories with zero winding, whereas the topologically non-trivial trajectories start to appear as nonperturbative effects in the small $h$ region once we take the path integral for quantization~\cite{Smilga:2001ck}.
+Since we need to simulate the behavior with large $h$, we use larger truncations giving the Hilbert space with dimension 21.
+As seen in the figure, the flux truncated Hamiltonian and the clock model well reproduce the QHO spectra in the large $h$ regions until they start to experience non-negligible errors due to the truncations.
+However, the spectra computed with the spin truncation are completely off from the QHO spectra, which can be expected given that the dominating potential term $2 - \hat U - \hat U^\dagger = 2 - \hat L_x$ in the large $h$ region has the even spaced eigenvalues of $2 - 2m/\sqrt{(M/2)(M/2+1)}$ with $m = -M/2, -M/2+1, ..., M/2-1, M/2$ which grow linearly with $h$, instead of its square root.
 This indicates we need the corrections as we proposed in Sec.~\ref{sec:exp-formats} for $h$ very large.
 At intermediate $h$, we cannot neglect the term with $L_z^2$ and the agreement should be better.